 2026 AMC 8 考试题目

 Scroll down and press Start to try the exam!
-Or, go to the printable PDF, answer key, or professional solutions curated by LIVE, by Po-Shen Loh.
+Or, go to the printable PDF, answer key, or professional video solutions and written solutions curated by LIVE by Po-Shen Loh.

 All of the real AMC 8 and AMC 10 problems in our complete solution collection are used with official permission of the Mathematical Association of America (MAA).